Underwater orienteering: Team events

 The Monk Competition is an event where a team of two competitors is required whilst underwater to plan and then navigate from the start to the finish of the course via a number of orienteering points (also called control points) shown on a waterproof map provided at the start of the event within a maximum time of 18 minutes.
 The map contains details of the shore lines, boundary of the competition area, and the exact position of start, finish and the control points to be located.
 The course consists of one starting buoy and at least five control points of which the last to be located is the finish point.
 All of the control points with exception to the finish point are not visible above the water's surface.
 The overall length is 650 m with control points spaced at 100 to 150 m apart.
 The teams are ranked using a point scoring system for the number of control points located and for the speed of the swim around the course.

 'The Team event is an event where a team of three or four competitors start alone and progressively meet each other during the underwater swim within specified time limits and finish the course as a group within 15 minutes 20 seconds.
 Two variants of the event can be used subject to the water conditions at the competition site: Version A where the visibility is less than 2 to 3 m and Version B where the visibility is greater than 2 to 3 m.
 Competitors are ranked individually using a point scoring system for the number of orienteering points reached and for the speed and precision of the swim at the finish around the course, multiplied by a factor determined by the number of competitors completing the course.

 The Relay orienteering event is a relay race offered in the International Rules as an optional event for CMAS and national championships.

 Competitor admission requirements

 Competitions organised under the auspices of Confédération Mondiale des Activités Subaquatiques (CMAS) are open to both men and women in separate competition categories as well as mixed gender teams.
-Competitors are divided by age where adults are older than 21 years and youths are between the ages of 15 to 21 years.
+Competitors are divided by age where adults are older than 21 years and youths are between the ages of 15 and 21 years.
 Each competitor is required to be a member of a national diving federation affiliated to CMAS, have a CMAS Sports license valid for the year of competition, and be able to provide evidence of their nationality, their medical fitness to use scuba and their qualification to scuba dive.